-The day-to-day manager shall be entrusted with the capacity to take on a daily basis the decisions, which are considered to be common, routine and standard for the company taking into account its corporate purpose.
-Such delegation shall not cover the totality of the acts of management and excludes the decisions on operations which are considered as unusual or are of high importance for the company (either by their amounts or by their consequences).
+The day-to-day manager shall be entrusted with the capacity to take, on a daily basis, those decisions that are considered to be common, routine and standard for the company, taking into account its corporate purpose.
+Such delegation shall not cover the totality of the acts of management and excludes those decisions on operations that are considered as unusual or are of high importance for the company (either by their amounts or by their consequences).